-CBD oil, also called hemp oil, is an oil made from an extract from cannabis plants.
+Cannabidiol (CBD) oil contains CBD extracts from cannabis plants.
 Some people use CBD oil to relieve pain associated with chronic conditions, such as arthritis.

 This article looks at the scientific evidence behind the benefits, uses, and side effects of CBD oil.
-Read on to understand whether CBD oil may be an effective treatment for arthritis and chronic pain.
+In this article, we examine whether CBD oil may be an effective treatment for arthritis and chronic pain.

 There are many different CBD oil products available, and the amount of CBD in them may vary.

-As cannabis is used as a recreational drug, there is some controversy over the use of products made from cannabis plants.
+As many people use cannabis as a recreational drug, there is some controversy surrounding the medicinal use of products containing ingredients from cannabis plants.

 Arthritis is the leading cause of disability in the United States, affecting over 50 million Americans.
 The two most common types of arthritis are:

-- Rheumatoid arthritis (RA): A disease where a person's body attacks their joints, causing inflammation.
-It commonly affects the hands and feet and leads to painful, swollen, and stiff joints.
+- Rheumatoid arthritis (RA): An autoimmune disease in which a person's immune system attacks their joints, causing inflammation.
+RA commonly affects the hands and feet and leads to painful, swollen, and stiff joints.

 - Osteoarthritis (OA): A degenerative disease that affects joint cartilage and bones, causing pain and stiffness.
 It often affects the hip, knee, and thumb joints.

-Some studies on animals suggest that CBD could help to treat arthritis and relieve the inflammatory pain associated with it:
+Some studies on animals suggest that CBD could help to treat arthritis and relieve the associated inflammatory pain:

-- A 2014 review noted that in animal studies to date, CBD had shown promise as an effective treatment for OA.
+- A 2014 review of the existing body of research on animals concluded that CBD may be an effective treatment for OA.

 - A 2016 study found that the topical application of CBD had the potential to relieve pain and inflammation associated with arthritis.